ClassiCube/ClassiCube/doc/hosting-webclient.md

 ### Hosting the webclient

+Run `make web dist` to package the compiled webclient into a `build/web/dist` folder, which can then be uploaded to a website.
+Add `RELEASE=1` for optimised output (run `make web clean` first if you previously compiled without it).

+The folder contains a basic singleplayer webpage as `index.html`.
+For hosting your own version properly, keep reading below.

 Only the following 3 files are required:
 1) A web page to initialise the game .js and display the game
 2) The game .js file